 Another key tenet of US insolvency law is the absolute priority rule.
-The absolute priority rule provides that creditors with higher priority must be paid in full before creditors of lower priority receive any distribution from the bankruptcy estate, and thereby ensures a 'fair and equitable' distribution of the debtor's property consistent with the priorities under applicable non-bankruptcy law.
-As a result, in the absence of consent, secured claims must be paid in full before general unsecured creditors receive any recovery from the secured creditor's collateral.
-Similarly, because equity holders have the lowest priority, in the absence of consent, they cannot receive any distribution until all creditors have received payment in full on account of their allowed claims.
+The absolute priority rule provides that, absent class consent, creditors with higher priority must be paid in full before creditors of lower priority or equity holders receive any distribution from the bankruptcy estate, and thereby ensures a 'fair and equitable' distribution of the debtor's property consistent with the priorities under applicable non-bankruptcy law.
+As a result, in the absence of consent of the requisite majority of their class, secured claims must be paid in full before general unsecured creditors receive any recovery from the secured creditor's collateral.
+Similarly, because equity holders have the lowest priority, in the absence of consent, they cannot receive any distribution until all creditors have received distributions with a value equal to their allowed claims.
 Consent to the payment of a junior class can be obtained through a vote of the senior class on a plan of reorganisation.16

 The Bankruptcy Code also provides a number of procedures that allow the debtor or trustee to avoid a pre-bankruptcy transfer of property from the bankruptcy estate.
 This allows the debtor to maximise the value of the bankruptcy estate and prevent a depletion of the estate prior to the commencement of the bankruptcy proceeding that may favour certain creditors over others.
 These protections are found in Chapter 5 of the Bankruptcy Code.
 The most commonly used of these actions are:

 - avoidance of preferential transfers, which enables an insolvent debtor, subject to certain defences, to avoid and recover payments based on antecedent debt made to creditors within the 90 days prior to the debtor's filing for bankruptcy – up to one year for payments made to insiders of the debtor;17